Arkansas Archeological Survey Research Station at HSU

 - A new article reporting results of Mary Beth Trubitt and Lucretia Kelly's grant-funded research on the Cahokia Palisade Project appears in the December 2012 issue of Illinois Antiquity.
 For a closer look at the Mississippian mound center of Cahokia, click here.
 For a list of Trubitt's recent publications, click here.

-- Station personnel have delivered several conference papers on Caddo archeology this fall.
+- Station personnel have delivered several conference papers on Caddo archeology.
 Trubitt presented "New Information from Old Collections: Analyzing Caddo Mortuary Ceramics from the Middle Ouachita River Valley" in a symposium at the annual meeting of the Southeastern Archaeological Conference in November, 2012.
 Trubitt organized a session "Current Research on Caddo Archeology" for the Texas Archeological Society annual meeting held in Tyler in October.

-- Trubitt spoke about Indians in Arkansas to 3rd graders at Lakeview School in Hot Springs in September, 2012.
-She was a speaker at the April 2012 "Girls of Promise" conference sponsored by the Women's Foundation of Arkansas and hosted by HSU and OBU, introducing the girls to science--related careers in archeology.
+- Trubitt and Hanvey have been invited to speak to many civic groups and schools about Indians in Arkansas and current research at the AAS/HSU station.
+Trubitt was a speaker at the April 2012 "Girls of Promise" conference sponsored by the Women's Foundation of Arkansas and hosted by HSU and OBU, introducing the girls to science--related careers in archeology.

-- Trubitt has served as humanities scholar on Arkansas Humanities Council cemetery preservation grants - see Helms Cemetery project page.
+- Trubitt has served as humanities scholar on Arkansas Humanities Council cemetery preservation grants - see Helms Cemetery project page for an example of cemetery documentation.

 - Want to find out more about archeology and Indians in Arkansas?
 Visit the Arkansas Archeological Survey's Education Program webpage for handouts and flyers, and the "Indians of Arkansas" website to learn about who lived here before us.

-- Trubitt currently serves as President of the Caddo Conference Organization, a group established to promote interest in and knowledge of the archaeology, history, and ethnology of the Caddo area and the Caddo Indians.
+- Trubitt is past-president of the Caddo Conference Organization, a group established to promote interest in and knowledge of the archaeology, history, and ethnology of the Caddo area and the Caddo Indians.

-- Trubitt currently serves on the Media Relations Committee, the Gene S. Stuart Award Committee, and the 2013 Annual Meeting Program Committee for the Society for American Archaeology.
+- Trubitt currently serves on the Media Relations Committee for the Society for American Archaeology.
+She has served on the Gene S. Stuart Award Committee and the 2013 Annual Meeting Program Committee for this professional organization.